-If you’re new to cloud CCTV, you may have many questions including: How can I connect my IP cameras to cloud?
+If you’re considering cloud CCTV, you may have many questions including: How can I connect my IP cameras to cloud?
 How to record IP camera video to cloud?
-How to set up IP camera cloud recording?
+How to set up IP security camera cloud recording?

 It’s not as complicated as it might seem.
-You can connect your IP camera to the cloud in a few simple steps using the Videoloft bridging device, or what we like to call, the Videoloft Cloud Adapter:
+You can connect your IP security cameras to the cloud in a few simple steps using the Videoloft Cloud Adapter.

-- Check your camera brand is compatible with our adapter
+- Check your camera brand is compatible with our Cloud Adapter

 - Find your cameras on the network and connect to the cloud!

 If you want to know more, then check out our step-by-step set up guide.

 Once you’re connected you can enjoy all the benefits of the cloud, including:

 - Remote video surveillance – keep an eye on your business no matter where you are!